 Totten trusts and UTMA(“uniform gift to minors”) financial accounts have different consequences for asset protection Totten trusts are not protected from creditors because the accounts could be revoked or invaded by the parent, whereas the UTMA accounts are protected because deposits made to these accounts are legally irrevocable.
 The asset protection of the UTMA account presumes that the parent follows the law.

-I think this caller’s creditors have a good argument to permit their garnishment of this debtor’s UTMA account.
+I think this caller’s creditors have a good argument for garnishing this debtor’s UTMA account.
 The law protects UTMA accounts because this type of account is an irrevocable gift to a minor child.
-When this parent disregards the irrevocable nature of the account and treats the money as his personal savings account he is destroying the reason for the account’s protection.
+When this parent disregards the irrevocable nature of the account and treats the money as his personal savings account, he is destroying the reason for the account’s protection.
 Debtors should not be allowed to asset protect their own savings and checking accounts just by bestowing them with a UTMA label.

-If debtor’s want to protection benefits of a UTMA account they must follow the rules; once the parent gives the money to the child’s UTMA account the parent cannot get it back.
+If debtors want the protection benefits of a UTMA account, they must follow the rules; once the parent gives the money to the child’s UTMA account, the parent cannot get it back.
 If the parent does not follow that simple rule then they should forfeit the UTMA benefits.

 Jon Alper